 • Health Requirements and Immunizations: Students accepted into the Medical Assisting program will be required to provide written documentation to the Health Records Assistant of the following: physical exam completed within one year; two-step Tuberculosis Skin Test (TST) upon admission, then an annual one-step TST thereafter; two Measles, Mumps, and Rubella (MMR) and Varicella immunizations or positive titers; three Hepatitis B immunizations or a positive titer; Tetanus vaccine within the last 10 years; annual Influenza vaccine required.

 • CPR and Hospital Orientation: All students will be required to have CPR certification by the date of their first clinical.
 All accepted students will have the opportunity to take CPR training (AHS 106) and receive proper certification determined by the program coordinator.
-Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association or American Red Cross.
+Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association.
 A copy of certification must be submitted to the department's Health Records Assistant.
 Yearly attendance at the Hospital Orientation presented on campus is mandatory.

 • Program Costs: In addition to tuition, fees, and books, other costs may include but are not limited to uniforms, lab supplies, malpractice insurance, licensure preparation, membership dues, and graduation fees.
 Initial cost upon program acceptance, excluding college tuition, fees, and books, could be as much as $1,000.